xtx-code/osumusic/README.md

 </p>

 This application automatically detects your local osu! installation and allows you to browse and play your beatmaps seamlessly.
 Minimalist music player for your **osu! beatmaps** library, designed with the sleek aesthetics of **osu!lazer** in mind.
 Built for situations when you can’t or don’t want to play osu!, but still want to listen to the music from beatmaps.

+## Features

+- **Lazer-Inspired UI**: Interface with vibrant card backgrounds and smooth animations.
+- **Beatmap Integration**: Automatically detects and plays music directly from your osu! installation.
+- **Search**: Real-time filtering with support for Unicode titles and artist names.
+- **Audio**: Playback powered by Howler.js.

 <br clear="left"/>